Discovery Cove Trip Report – March 2017

 Shark Swim – Swim with SHARKS as well as dolphins!
 During the shark swim, guests will have the opportunity to swim freely alongside several species of sharks following a shallow-water training session with aquarists.
-Cost for the Shark Swim is $85/person in addition to regular admission.
+Cost for the Shark Swim is $179.99/person, tax included, in addition to regular admission.

 Ray Feeding – Guests can help aquarists feed Cownose and Southern Stingrays before venturing out on a private guided swim of the Grand Reef.
-Cost for Ray Feeding experience is $50/person in addition to regular admission.
+Cost for Ray Feeding experience is $62.84/person tax included in addition to regular admission.

-SeaVenture is an add-on attraction starting at $49/person where you can don a dive helmet and experience the Grand Reef on foot during a 20-minute guided underwater walking tour.
+SeaVenture is an add-on attraction starting at $52.19/person, tax included, where you can don a dive helmet and experience the Grand Reef on foot during a 20-minute guided underwater walking tour.
 Guests must be at least 10 years old to take this tour.

 Trainer for a Day offers you the chance to upgrade your dolphin swim experience with a second deep-water interaction with 2 dolphins plus a behind-the-scenes tour of all support areas, the chance to feed tropical fish in The Grand Reef, shadow a trainer for the day and more.
-It costs around $199/person extra to add this option.
+It costs around $211.94/person, tax included, to add this option.

-Private Cabanas for up to 8 guests are available for $200/day.
+Private Cabanas for up to 8 guests start at $211.94/day tax included.
 Cabanas include water views, a table, chairs, chaise lounges and rolled towels.
 Cabanas must be reserved in advance.

 Go online and purchase your Discovery Cove package in advance as an advance reservation is required.
 Pick the date you want to go, select any upgrades and make your reservations.
 You truly only need to bring yourself, credit card and ID for check in, a swimsuit, pair of flip flops, and a change of clothes if you want one.
 They have everything there for you: towels, sunscreen, wet suits or vests, masks and snorkels.
 All the food and drinks (including alcohol) were included.
 The sand is silky soft and kept very clean so you can wear flip flops or sandals or just go barefoot.
 Unless you want to purchase souvenirs, if you’ve paid in advance, you don’t even need a wallet.